The loveliest cafés, restaurants, pubs with and bars with outdoor seating in Chesterfield and nearby

 Robin Hood, Baslow is an independent, traditional pub not far from Chesterfield and on the edge of the Peak District.
 It’s a welcoming family friendly place and children under eight eat free (T&Cs apply).
 They have a range of outdoor seating areas, some under cover.

 The Bistro at Dunstone Hall Garden Centre has been completely refurbished.
-If you have children this is a good option as they have a lovely new play area, read my full review here.
+If you have children this is a good option as they have a lovely new play area, read my full review here and a more recent review of breakfast, here.

 Stretton Hall Farm Shop is beautifully situated.
 There are picnic benches with parasols and some comfier seating near the entrance.
-More excitingly there is also a cosy, stylish tipi for when the weather isn’t so great.
+There’s also covered seating for when the weather isn’t so great.
 Stretton Hall is one of my all time favourite farm shops, read why here.